 Lawrence Kasdan’s Body Heat takes place in a small, dreadfully hot, humid Southern Florida coastal town.
 The heat of the title reflects three important elements of the film.
 First up, the obvious; the stifling hot Florida weather.
 Every character’s skin glistens with beads of sweat.
 Shirts are constantly seen with sweat stains.
 Continue reading →

 Author Jim Thompson created some of the darkest pulp crime fiction ever to land between the covers of greasy paperbacks left in two bit diners on dark rain soaked nights.
 He was a writer whose tales were filled with sleazy grifters and psychopaths.
-An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it were a life saving device or a device to run away from life.
+An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it was a life-saving device.

 Okay, first let me say that “Night Falls on Manhattan” is not a bad movie; it is just by 1997 we had seen it all before and better.
 Lumet is on familiar territory here, political fraud, crooked cops, and ethical dilemmas.
 It is a road he has traveled on many times and at a far better speed.
 What was once shocking in “Serpico” is now old hat, been there, saw that last night on “Law and Order” or some other TV police show.